Medicare Enrolled

 What this data tells you about Dr. Press

-Dr. Jeffrey Press is an optician in Boynton Beach, FL, with 19 years in practice.
+Dr. Jeffrey Press is an optician specialist in Boynton Beach, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Press performed 32,057 Medicare services across 6,938 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Press received a total of $607 from 14 pharmaceutical and/or device companies across 30 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in optician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.